Before posting in Networking & Wireless

 sudo apt-get dist-upgrade

-If you still have the problem please download and run the wireless script, which will diagnose the system.
-It can be ran by copying and pasting the command below in the terminal (ctrl+alt+t opens the terminal):
+If you still have the issue, please download and run the wireless info script, which will gather information to help diagnose your system.
+You can run it using these commands:

-If you still have the problem it's time to open a new thread.
-Remember to
+If you still have the issue, it's time to start a new thread.
+Remember to:

+Here is a list of supported wireless cards in the Community wiki - includes PCI, miniPCI, PCMCIA, built-in, and USB.
 This list is maintained by the Ubuntu community.
-To edit, please follow these guidelines.
+To contribute to it, please follow these guidelines.